gkovacs/dropbox-media-server/README.md

     git remote add myapp git@heroku.com:myapp.git
     git push myapp master

-Create a new app on Dropbox: https://www.dropbox.com/developers/apps
+Create a new app on [Dropbox](https://www.dropbox.com/developers/apps)

 Visit your site, specify the app\_key and app\_secret, give it authorization, add some files to the Dropbox folder at Dropbox/Apps/myapp